DDSSMahith/Chess/README.md

 This is a game on unity with basic chess rules

 **Instructions**
-1. Download Unity an dload the project
+1. Download Unity and load in the project